kobus-v-schoor/dotgit/README.md

 * Easily work with only a group of files in your repository (categories)
 * Straightforward file-hierarchy
 * Support for directories
-* Secure implementation of GnuPG CAST5 encryption
+* Secure implementation of GnuPG AES encryption

 ## What makes dotgit different?
 While dotgit is one of many dotfile managers, there are some key differences